All-Hands-AI/OpenHands/Development.md

 # Development Guide
-This guide is for people working on Open Hands and editing the source code.
+This guide is for people working on OpenHands and editing the source code.
 If you wish to contribute your changes, check out the [CONTRIBUTING.md](https://github.com/All-Hands-AI/OpenHands/blob/main/CONTRIBUTING.md) on how to clone and setup the project initially before moving on.
-Otherwise, you can clone the Open Hands project directly.
+Otherwise, you can clone the OpenHands project directly.

 ## Start the server for development
 ### 1. Requirements